17th PCT Working Group: Advancing Patent Filing in Indonesia

 DGIP: The 17th Meeting of the Patent Cooperation Treaty (PCT) Working Group

-The Indonesian delegation represented by the Director of Patents, Integrated Circuit Layout Design (DTLST), and Trade Secrets of DGIP attended the 17th Patent Cooperation Treaty (PCT) Meeting Working Group held at the World Intellectual Property Organization (WIPO) Headquarters, Geneva, Switzerland on Tuesday, February 20 2024.
-“At this 17th meeting several agendas were discussed including Technical […]
+Staying aligned with international intellectual property frameworks is critical for fostering local innovation.
+To advance this mission, the Indonesian delegation, represented by the Director of Patents, Integrated Circuit Layout Design (DTLST), and Trade Secrets of DGIP, attended the 17th Patent Cooperation Treaty (PCT) Working Group Meeting.
+The high-level conference was held at the World Intellectual […]

-The Indonesian delegation represented by the Director of Patents, Integrated Circuit Layout Design (DTLST), and Trade Secrets of DGIP attended the 17th Patent Cooperation Treaty (PCT) Meeting Working Group held at the World Intellectual Property Organization (WIPO) Headquarters, Geneva, Switzerland on Tuesday, February 20 2024.
+Staying aligned with international intellectual property frameworks is critical for fostering local innovation.
+To advance this mission, the Indonesian delegation, represented by the Director of Patents, Integrated Circuit Layout Design (DTLST), and Trade Secrets of DGIP, attended the 17th Patent Cooperation Treaty (PCT) Working Group Meeting.
+The high-level conference was held at the World Intellectual Property Organization (WIPO) Headquarters in Geneva, Switzerland.
+For global enterprises and local inventors, understanding these international updates is essential to streamlining patent filing in indonesia through verified global channels.

-“This forum is very important to follow carefully and continuously because it discusses issues related to the implementation and changes to the PCT system,” he explained
+“This forum is very important to follow carefully and continuously because it discusses issues related to the implementation and changes to the PCT system,” the Director explained.

-Indonesia has been a member of the PCT since 1997 based on Presidential Decree Number 16 of 1997 concerning Ratification of the PCT.
-In its implementation, to date 52% of the applications received by DGIP have been submitted through the PCT scheme.
+Indonesia’s integration into this network is highly mature.
+The country has been a proud member of the PCT since 1997, following Presidential Decree Number 16 of 1997.
+Proving its immense importance to local commerce, 52% of all patent applications received by DGIP to date are submitted directly through the strategic PCT scheme.

 (source: http://www.dgip.go.id)